wildonion/colory/README.md

 #### 📌 Coloring the Graph

 To color the graph, we have defined two **NumPy** arrays and have stored the valid chromosomes and the valid chromosomes with the minimum number of colors in each generation called `total_generations_valid_chromosomes` and `total_generations_minimum_colors_valid_chromosomes`, respectively.
-Using these two arrays, we plot the colored graph based on the our coloring problem inputs' size.
+Using these two arrays, we plot the colored graph based on our coloring problem inputs' size.

 [Draw Function](https://github.com/wildonion/colory/blob/e6e94342b2c72e49019bbc9ff3f7a22580e6eea4/_evolver/_ga.py#L774)